levon003/levon003.github.io/_posts/2026-07-04-card-trick.md

   - If you had 6 cards left, the comparison card is now in the fifth position.
 - Step 11 asks us to "down-under deal" (one card dealt to the bottom, the next discarded) until one survives.

 The 7 in Step 10 is not arbitrary: it's the only choice that makes the bottom card survive for all three possible stack sizes at once.
-You can test this yourself below: pick any other number of times to cut the top card to the bottom and see which cards are selected at each possible deck size.
+You can test this yourself below: pick any other number of times to cut the top card to the bottom and see which cards are selected at each possible stack size.
 The ♥ marks each stack's bottom card.

 {% include card-trick/card-trick-deal.html %}

 Only 7 cuts works to choose the bottom card regardless of whether 4, 5, or 6 cards remained after step 9.
 That does explain _how_ the ending works, but it doesn't explain _why_ the ending works.
-To understand that, we can notice that the ending of the trick is a known procedure called the _Josephus problem_.
+To understand that, we can notice that the ending of the trick is a known puzzle called the _Josephus problem_.

 ### The Josephus problem

 Imagine that the stack of remaining cards after step 9 was laid out in a circle.
-Before worrying about the deal, let's just think about the bottom cuts in step 10: each individual cut keeps the same order but changes which card is the "top".
+Before worrying about the deal, let's just think about the cuts in step 10: each individual cut keeps the same order but changes which card is the "top".

 {% include card-trick/card-trick-cut.html %}